corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/serialization/_index.md

 ## Type Evolution

 Type evolution is the mechanism by which classes can be altered over time yet still remain serializable and deserializable across all versions of the class.
-This ensures an object serialized with an older idea of what the class “looked like” can be deserialized and a version of the current state of the class instantiated.
+This ensures an object serialized with an older idea of what the class “looked like” can be deserialized, and a version of the current state of the class instantiated.

 More detail can be found in [Default Class Evolution](serialization/serialization-default-evolution.md).